michalis0/Business-Intelligence-and-Analytics/week3 - EDA and Visualization/README.md

 ## Hour 2 - "Exercises"

-1. Answer on your own the questions you'll find in the [notbook](https://colab.research.google.com/github/michalis0/Business-Intelligence-and-Analytics/blob/master/week3%20-%20EDA%20and%20Visualization/Exercises/Exercise_week_3_BIA.ipynb)
+1. Answer on your own to the questions you're going to find in the [notbook](https://colab.research.google.com/github/michalis0/Business-Intelligence-and-Analytics/blob/master/week3%20-%20EDA%20and%20Visualization/Exercises/Exercise_week_3_BIA.ipynb)

 2. **(At home)** complete the tasks from here: